 How to Get Around During Your 3 Days in Copenhagen

-Copenhagen is a very compact city and its flat terrain makes it easily walkable.
-Walking is certainly the best and most pleasurable way to see Copenhagen.
-Just be careful not to step on to the bicycle lanes that run along beside the pavements as this is strongly frowned upon and the normally placid Danes take serious umbrage to that, especially during rush hour.
+Just be careful not to step onto the bicycle lanes that run along beside the pavements as this is strongly frowned upon and the ordinarily placid Danes take serious umbrage to that, especially during rush hour.

 In order to save some time or energy during your 3 days in Copenhagen, you can also get around Copenhagen using the city’s efficient public transportation system.
 This will prove particularly useful in order to get to some of the further lying attractions.

 All the major attractions in Copenhagen are easily accessible by public transport, and switching from one form of transport to another is very seamless.
 The Copenhagen public transport network has an integrated ticket system based on geographical zones.
-Most of your travel within the city will be within two zones but some attractions may require you to travel three or four zones.
-For example, travel between the city and the airport covers three zones.

-A Copenhagen City Pass gives you the freedom to make unlimited use of public transport.
-The 24-hour pass costs 80 DKK while the 48-hour pass costs 150 DKK.
-The City Pass can be purchased at the ticket vending machine at all stations or can be bought online.
-A more convenient way to buy the City Pass is getting the “DOT Tickets” app.
+The City Pass can be purchased at ticket machines at all train stations, metro stations, 7-Eleven kiosks, or can be bought online.
+A more convenient way to buy the City Pass is by getting the “DOT Tickets” app.

 Single-trip tickets can also be purchased when boarding the buses.
 You can buy single-trip tickets (valid for 90 minutes) at ticket vending machines or 7-Eleven kiosks at the train and metro stations.
-Alternatively, you can purchase a Rejsekort (www.rejsekort.dk), a touch-on, touch-off smart card valid for all zones that accords you a 20% discount outside rush hours.
-You can plan your trip using public transport on Rejseplanen.dk.

-Bikes can be even be taken free of charge on the S-trains (S-tog) but are banned during rush hour if commuting through Nørreport Station (07:00-09:00, 15:30-17:30 on weekdays).
+Bikes can even be taken free of charge on the S-trains (S-tog) but are banned during rush hour if commuting through Nørreport Station (07:00–09:00, 15:30–17:30 on weekdays).
 Enter the train carriages which have large white bicycle graphic symbols on the windows.
-Bikes can be also be carried on the metro (except from 07:00-9:00, 15:30-17:30 on weekdays).
-Bike tickets (13 DKK) can be purchased at the metro and S-train stations.
-Keep in mind that they are not sold on buses.

 You probably won’t need to use taxis at all during your weekend in Copenhagen since the city is so well served by public transport.
 However, if you do need to use a taxi, you can either hail a cab in the street or get one from a taxi rank.
-Taxis can also be booked on the phone by calling one of the various taxi companies in Copenhagen, for example, TAXA 4×35.

 Is the Copenhagen Card Worth It For 3 Days?

-Your Weekend in Copenhagen Itinerary
+Your 3 Days/Weekend in Copenhagen Itinerary

-First off, this itinerary can be done during a long weekend in Copenhagen, but it’s also appropriate if you are visiting during the week.
-I have decided to give you a good mix of popular sights and off-beat quarters.
-I’ve divided the itinerary in such a way that it gives you a multifaceted view of the city.
-For your convenience, this post includes a free map which highlights the main points of interest in Copenhagen for three days.
+For your convenience, this post includes a free map that highlights the main points of interest in Copenhagen for three days.
 You can find the addresses of the attractions by clicking on the icons in the map.

 I understand that everyone travels at a different pace so feel free to choose the destinations according to your own pace.
 The earlier you start your day the more time you’ll have to see the attractions.
-Below I have compiled a list of the best things to see (or eat) in Copenhagen over the course of three days:

 Day 1 in Copenhagen: Royal Copenhagen